 The first repowering project supported by the Volta Group will take place in 2022.
 Particular attention will be paid to the dismantling and recycling of equipment.

-The Volta Group has developed significant expertise in photovoltaic projects including storage, for non-interconnected zones (ZNI).
-Several plants are currently in operation, notably in the Indian Ocean, in Mayotte and Mauritius.
+The Volta Group has developed significant expertise in photovoltaic projects in non-interconnected areas (NIAs), with a particular focus on assets that include storage capacity.
+Several plants are in operation, notably in Mayotte.

-This significant “value-added” market sector has the dual advantage of being both environmentally and economically beneficial.
-It develops decarbonised energy production on island areas and contributes to the energy autonomy of the territories concerned, where it replaces expensive thermal electricity generators that have a high carbon footprint.
+This high value-added market segment has a double advantage that is both environmental and economic: these projects (i) allow for the production of decarbonised energy and (ii) contribute to the energy autonomy of the territories concerned, where they replace costly thermal electricity generators that have a high carbon footprint.

 Since 2017, the group has engaged in a targeted, but ambitious, international diversification drive.
 Leveraging its expertise in the development and operation of solar projects in the French overseas territories, Volta is now building and operating several assets in the Indian Ocean (Mauritius, Sri Lanka…).

 Finally, in response to the decarbonisation of production systems in Eastern Europe, the group opened a subsidiary in Poland, Volta Polska, in 2021, in order to support Poland’s transformation towards a decarbonised economy.